simoncozens/fonts-and-layout/opentype.md

 ![](opentype/schematic.svg)

-In other words, most of the information in a font is not the little black shapes that you look at; aside from having to deal with how to draw the glyphs, the computer is much more concerned with details about how the font is formatted, the glyphs that it supports, the heights, widths and sidebearings of those glyphs, how to lay them out relative to other glyphs, and what clever things in terms of kerns, ligatures and so on need to be applied.
+In other words, most of the information in a font is not the little black shapes that you look at; they're *easy*.
+The computer is much more concerned with details about how the font is formatted, the glyphs that it supports, the heights, widths and sidebearings of those glyphs, how to lay them out relative to other glyphs, and what clever things in terms of kerns, ligatures and so on need to be applied.
 Each of these pieces of information is stored inside a table, which is laid out in a binary (non-human-readable) representation inside your OTF file.

 ## FontTools and ttx

 To crack open that OTF file and look at the tables inside, we're going to use a set of Python programs called `fonttools`. `fonttools` was originally written by Just van Rossum, but is now maintained by Cosimo Lupo and a cast of hundreds.
 If you don't have `fonttools` already installed, you can get hold of it by issuing the following commands at a command prompt:

-> If you're a Mac user and you're not familiar with using a terminal emulator, pick up a copy of "Learning Unix for OS X" by Dave Taylor.
+> If you're a Mac user and you're not familiar with using a terminal emulator, pick up a copy of *Learning Unix for OS X* by Dave Taylor.
 If you're a Windows user, I'm afraid you're on your own; Windows has never made it particularly easy to operate the computer through the command prompt, and it's too painful to explain it here.
+If you're on Linux, you already know what you're doing.

     easy_install pip
     pip install fonttools

-If you have the Homebrew package manager installed, which is highly recommended for developing on Mac computers, you can get fonttools through Homebrew:
+If you have the Homebrew package manager installed, which is highly recommended for developing on Mac computers, you can get `fonttools` through Homebrew:

     brew install fonttools